adamdecaf/networking-class/notes/Chapter4.md

     then
     d_x(y) = min_v { c(x,y) + d_v(y) } // Minimum of the routers you know about

+Distance Vector (Bellman-Ford) Algorithm
+- When a link's cost improves it doesn't take long to propagate and finish updating all router tables.
+- When a link's cost decreases it takes longer to propagate and finish updating all router tables. (count to infinity problem)
+- Poisoned Reverse: Tell that a route is shitty when it actually is.

 BGP - Border Gateway Protocol
 - eBGP: Obtain information from neihboring ASs (external BGP)
 - iBGP: Propagate reachability information to all internal routers (internal BGP)